PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map_r_notebook/index.md

   response <- r2cytoscape::commandRun(em_command)
 {% endhighlight %}

-Often times, the complexity of an Enrichment Map can be reduced even further: Clusters of gene sets can be annotated with a representative label gleaned from the characteristics of the individual gene sets.
+Often times, the complexity of an Enrichment Map can be reduced even further: Clusters of gene sets can be collapsed and annotated with a representative label gleaned from the characteristics of the individual gene sets.
 Please refer to the full 'RNA-Seq to Enrichment Map' workflow for details.

 ## References
 [^1]: [Best MG *et al.* RNA-Seq of Tumor-Educated Platelets Enables Blood-Based Pan-Cancer, Multiclass, and Molecular Pathway Cancer Diagnostics.
 Cancer Cell.
 2015 Nov 9; 28(5): 666–676](http://linkinghub.elsevier.com/retrieve/pii/S1535610815003499)